All Episodes

 Apparently, the first time Bush met Obama was when he hosted a breakfast at the White House for newly elected senators.

-And Obama walked in and Bush put his arm around and said, Hey Obama, want to meet you.
+And Obama walked in and Bush put his arm around and said, hey, Obama, want to meet you.

-You got a great future ahead of you.
+You've got a great future ahead of you.

-Very just apparently he's outgoing and as nice as he could be.
+Very, just apparently he's outgoing and as nice as he could be.

-And uh Obama took it, kind of looked odd about it, but he rinsed his hands with the hand wash that the president offered.
+And Obama took it, kind of looked odd about it, but he rinsed his hands with the hand wash that the president offered.

-And then in the meeting, apparently Obama uh got pugnacious again, and was uh tried to take over and were very aggressive and so forth, and it rubbed Bush the wrong way.
+And then in the meeting, apparently Obama got pugnacious again and tried to take over and very aggressive and so forth.

-You know, this business about the hand wash, that stuff, I mean people use it, but that's not the way to stop yourself from getting sick when you start shaking a bunch of hands.
+You know, this business about the hand wash, that stuff, I mean, people use it, but that's not the way to stop yourself from getting sick when you start shaking a bunch of hands.

-All he's got to do is use ZyCam.
+All he's got to do is use Zycam.

 You think Obama would use Zycam?

-I don't know that's it.
+I don't know.

-Uh no, you don't swab your ears with Zycam.
+No, you don't swab your ears with Zycam.

-You know, no, it doesn't work.
+No, it doesn't work.

-The cold is a rhino virus.
+The cold is a rhinovirus.

 Stuff's miraculous if you get it early enough, it stops cold.

-And these guys ought to be using that stuff instead of his hand wash.
+These guys ought to be using that stuff instead of his hand wash.

 I mean, a hand wash is a good backup, I guess.

-What do we so many places to go here?
+So many places to go here.

 So little time.

-Let's stick with the audio sound buts.
+Let's stick with the audio sound buttons.

 Most of the country, I think, is like Tom Brokaw and Charlie Rose.